uwdata/mosaic/docs/api/vgplot/interactors.md

 - _as_: The [Selection](../core/selection) to populate with filter predicates.
 - _field_: The field to select.
 If not specified, the field backing the `"x"` encoding channel of the most recently added mark is used.
+- _index_: An optional index of mark which should be used for interaction.

 ### nearestY